Dewey-Data/deweydatapy/census_shape.md

 # Convert to a GeoDataFrame
 addr_gdf = gpd.GeoDataFrame(addr_df, geometry=gpd.points_from_xy(addr_df['longitude'], addr_df['latitude']))
 ```
-Now, you can join the Census TIGER files with the Dewey dataset.
+Now, you can join the Census shapefiles with the Dewey dataset.
 `geopandas`'s `sjoin` function is used for the spatial join.
 This will spatial join if the address geocode is within the state_bg_gdf boundary (polygon of BG, TRACT, CBSA, etc.)